Tragedy is repeated

 In fact, Takahashi has referred to himself as being drawn to darker and more intense forms of expressions and has made references to how his early games reflect his personal taste; such as his love of giant humanoid robots (related to the work's title), as well as incorporating aspects and feelings from his real life and mental struggles - being motivated by negative emotions.
 Thus you also have the temperament of the unconventional or rebellious artist, which gives the work a roughness or edge to it as well as the occasional problem with being a finished project that holds the pieces of story or plot elements together in a comprehensible fashion.
 Takahashi's feelings or opinion about his works also keeps changing, sometimes acknowledging the feat of some achievement and other times seemingly dismissing or devaluing his works.

-Returning to the main idea of Xenogears, then, we have the emphasis on a complete world or universe representing our own with a beginning and an end, given historical weight through the use of religious connections and scientific terms, inhabited by human beings with different wills or personalities engaged in conflict and cooperation, the fate of these human beings within this cosmos told through three main narrative story arcs divided by thousands of years, and giving the audience the possibility of emerging themselves in this world interactively.
+Returning to the main idea of Xenogears, then, we have the emphasis on a complete world or universe representing our own with a beginning and an end, given historical weight through the use of religious connections and scientific terms, inhabited by human beings with different wills or personalities engaged in conflict and cooperation, the fate of these human beings within this cosmos told through three main narrative story arcs divided by thousands of years with depth and detail, and giving the audience the possibility of emerging themselves in this world interactively.
 Thus it is important for this coverage to analyze the world or cosmos of Xenogears, the connections to real world historical concepts, the characters and their differing wills that creates the drama, as well as the themes, style and structure of the story and narrative.

 The universe of Xenogears